RPGroup-PBoC/mscl_survival/doc/section_3_results.md

  were exposed to a large hypo-osmotic shock by switching between LB Miller medium containing 500mM NaCl and LB media containing no NaCl.
 All six SD modifications shown in Fig 2B were subjected to a hypo-osmotic shock at controlled rates varying between 0.002 Hz and 2 Hz.
-W After the application of the osmotic shock, the cells were imaged every sixty seconds for four to six hours.
+After the application of the osmotic shock, the cells were imaged every sixty seconds for four to six hours.
 Survivors were defined as cells which underwent at least two divisions.
 The brief experimental protocol can be seen in [@Fig:flow_cell]B.